fertrig/trigoso.xyz/README.md

 hugo new posts/2023/some-new-post.md
 ```

+### Deploy
+Just push to main branch.
+It is hosted by render.com.

 ### Override templates
 #### Override partial templates
 Partial templates—like single page templates and list page templates—have a specific lookup order.
 However, partials are simpler in that Hugo will only check in two places: